Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 # Code testing

-This is done using[ `pytest`](https://docs.pytest.org/en/7.2.x/), and runs all the tests writen in the `pySDC/tests` folder.
+This is done using[ `pytest`](https://docs.pytest.org/en/7.2.x/), and runs all the tests written in the `pySDC/tests` folder.
 You can run those locally in the root folder of `pySDC` using :

 ```bash
 # Install required packages (works also with conda/mamba)